 Genital warts may disappear but the virus may stay in the body, so it is necessary to treat the underlying cause of this infection.
 If it is not treated well, it can lead to many serious conditions, such as vaginal and cervical cancer.
-Sometimes this virus may cause the cancer of vulva in women.
-Also, human papilloma virus may lead to dysplasia, anal and penile cancer in men.

 If you have genital warts, you should have an adequate treatment and you should not have sex during the treatment.
 You should know that genital warts are very contagious, so they may spread very quickly.

 Unfortunately, there are no over-the-counter remedies that could help you in treating genital warts.
 If you have visible genital warts, your doctor will probably prescribe you a topical wart cream or topical acids.

 However, if your condition is more serious and if you have genital warts inside your body, you will need to remove them surgically.
 There are many ways how to get rid of warts, but the most effective and the easiest treatment is the laser treatment.
 It is also possible to burn genital warts with electricity, to freeze warts or to cut them off.
 The treatment of genital warts will depend on how serious your condition is and what is the size of genital warts.

 If a woman has removed genital warts, it will be necessary to do Pap smears regularly after that, approximately every 3-6 months.
 It is important to be sure that there are no changes in the woman’s cervix.

 Also, it is possible that genital warts appear again after they have been removed.
 You may be wondering how is it possible.
 Well, the human papilloma virus can’t be removed when it is in the bloodstream.
 Even though you don’t have any visible genital warts, you may still have a virus which is in your bloodstream, so you could transmit this infection to others.
 It usually happens when the immune system of a person who you have sex with is too weak.